Sadiya-Khanam/TicTacToe/README.md

 # TicTacToe

-I’ll use an object-oriented approach for this.
+I used an object-oriented approach for this project.
 I  created the following classes:

 1. Player: stores name and symbol